veniamin-ilmer/better-standards/README.md

 Residents should be free to choose which company recycles their things, based on how much they'd be paid.

+Being paid to recycle should overall increase how much people recycle.

+Note that the companies should only pay for recyclable things.
+If someone dumps a bunch of random trash into the recycle bin, they shouldn't expect to get a lot of money for it.

+If everyone gets paid for recycling, trash companies may become better at removing recyclables from trash collected, and send them to the recycling companies for some extra income.

 **Why we haven't switched yet**: Tradition.
 Not enough awareness of alternative.

 ## Radix